palkeo/indexd/README.rst

 word in one file.

 So, you can easily have a LOT of files.
-On my setup, I have now more that 50 millions of files.
+On my setup, I have now more than 50 millions of files.

 So, please use a filesystem able to handle the load and manage a lot of small files.
 BTRFS seems to works fine.